enu-sav/minimap-creator/README.md

 - `micro-borders` - country codes and _admin levels_ to show as micro borders, format: `cc:level,cc:level,...`
 - `border-width-factor` - scale of the borders width, default 1
 - `highlight-admin-area` - OSM ID or name (local or slovak) of the area to highlight
+- `hillshading-opacity` - opacity of the hillshading in range from 0 (no shading, default) to 1 (full shading)
 - `bbox` - explicit bounding box to render (minLon,minLat,maxLon,maxLat)
 - `margin` - map margin in pixels, default 5
 - `format` - output format, one of `png` (default), `jpeg`, `svg`, `pdf`